misho-dimitrov/shiftability-lab/content/authors/admin/_index.md

   - Current Team Members
 ---

-I am a PhD student at the Department of Forensic and Neurodevelopmental Sciences (IoPPN, KCL).
-My project focuses on the use of magnetic resonance imaging (MRI) to assess the effect of several different drugs on functional brain connectivity in autistic and neurotypical individuals.
-The overall aim of the study is to improve our understanding of neurobiological and neurochemical mechanisms in autism and typical development.
+My work focuses on the use of magnetic resonance imaging (MRI) to explore the associations between neurochemistry and functional brain connectivity in autistic and neurotypical individuals.

-I am also a graduate teaching assistant and an associate fellow of the Higher Education Academy.
-Over the past 4 years, I have contributed to several undergraduate and postgraduate courses at King's, including as a neuroscience tutor (BSc Neuroscience), neuroanatomy and neurophysiology demonstrator (BSc Neuroscience, Year I \& II Medicine and Dental Medicine), research methods and statistics demonstrator, and chief postgraduate tutor (MSc Clinical Neurodevelopmental Sciences).